 However, delivering customer service through this touchpoint can be tricky.
 For a better customer experience, you need to make sure that your messages are easy to digest and straight to the point.
 So for effective communication via email, practice these seven tips!

-1. Always use the customer’s name.
+Always use the customer’s name

+You can’t go wrong with enthusiastic greetings as well.
+Cheery hellos can lighten up the atmosphere and improve the tone of the conversation.
 Too many emails sound robotic and impersonal, and customers are tired of getting them.
 Addressing customers by their first name shows that you’re paying attention to them.

 When customers contact you, they expect to talk to a real, breathing human, not a bot.
 All your call center agents should thus make it a habit to introduce themselves to customers.
 This makes interactions more personal.
 Instead of a transaction between a customer and a brand, the interaction then becomes a conversation between two people.

 Depending on the customer’s issue, your customer service email may contain technical concepts.
 The golden rule is you have to make everything easy for the customer to understand.